Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 History of These Guidelines

-These guidelines are intended for clinicians, other health care providers, HIV-infected patients, and policy makers in the United States; guidelines pertinent to other regions of the world, especially resource-limited countries, may differ with respect to the spectrum of OIs of interest and diagnostic and therapeutic capacities.
+These guidelines are intended for clinicians, other health care providers, patients with HIV, and policy makers in the United States.
+Guidelines pertinent to other regions of the world, especially resource-limited countries, may differ with respect to the spectrum of relevant OIs and the diagnostic and therapeutic options that are available to clinicians.

 Guidelines Development Process